Convention on the Elimination of All Forms of Discrimination against Women (CEDAW)

 How the treaty is monitored

-The implementation of CEDAW is monitored by the Committee on the Elimination of Discrimination Against Women.
-Around every five years the Committee reviews how well each state is putting the rights included in CEDAW into practice.
+The implementation of CEDAW is monitored by the United Nations (UN) Committee on the Elimination of Discrimination Against Women.
+Around every five years, the Committee reviews how well each state is putting into practice the rights in CEDAW.
 Find out more about the previous review cycles.

 Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) treaty cycle

-The CEDAW review cycle is currently at stage 6: Government implements recommendations.
+The CEDAW review cycle is currently at stage 1: Stakeholders report on progress.

 1. Stakeholders report on progress